Instagram Story Specs 2026: The Ultimate Guide

 Use sRGB for every Story image.

-That setting prevents the color shifts that show up after upload when a design was built in a wider or mismatched profile.
-The issue is easy to miss on a desktop monitor and obvious on a phone.
-Brand reds can drift, skin tones can flatten, and subtle gradients can band faster than expected.
-If a campaign depends on exact product color or polished beauty imagery, this setting does more than the file format.
+That one setting prevents the color shifts that show up after upload when a design was built in a wider or mismatched profile.
+The issue is easy to miss on a desktop monitor and obvious on a phone: brand reds shift, skin tones flatten, and subtle gradients band faster than you would expect.
+If a campaign depends on exact product color or polished beauty imagery, this setting does more work than the file format.

 Design for the actual viewing behavior

-A static Story gets a short viewing window, so dense layouts usually underperform even when the art direction looks good in the design file.
-The frame has to communicate at a glance.
+A static Story gets a short viewing window, so dense layouts underperform even when the art direction looks great in the design file.
+The frame has to land in the first second.
 That changes how you build it.

 Use a simple structure: